Can't sleep at night while pregnant?

-Develop a sleep routine One of the best things you can do to manage insomnia during pregnancy is to establish good sleep habits.
-Start by trying to go to sleep at the same time every night.
-Start your routine with something relaxing to help you relax.
-Avoid spending time in front of screens at least an hour before going to sleep.
+To help you get a good night's rest, here are some tips and solutions.
+Developing a sleep routine is one of the best things you can do to manage insomnia during pregnancy.
+Try to go to sleep at the same time every night and start your routine with something relaxing.
+Avoid spending time in front of screens at least an hour before bedtime.
+Making sure your room is dark and investing in some good pregnancy pillows can also help you get a better night's sleep.

 Rogelio Guffey